albrow/zoom/README.md

 }
 ```

 Because of the way Zoom uses reflection, all the fields you want to save need to be public.
+Almost
+any type of field is supported, including including custom types, slices, maps, complex types, and
+embedded structs.
+The only things that are not supported are recursive data structures and functions.

 You must also call zoom.Register on each Model type in your application.
+Register examines the type
-You only need to do this
-once per type.
+and uses reflection to build up a schema.
+You only need to do this once per type.

 ``` go
 // register the *Person type and assign the corresponding *ModelType to the variable named Persons